 - Should I use oil paint to paint my bathroom cabinets?

 - I personally don’t work with oil paints because I am a clutz and would worry about oil paint getting on my house; secondly, in our area oil paint is only used by professionals.
 Third, for air quality concerns I choose to only work with zero to low VOC products in our house.
 If I were hiring it out and starting from scratch, I would definitely commission a kitchen painted with oil paint because it’s the hardest finish.
 As it is right now, I am happy with low VOC alternatives.
+In the past several years, professional painters have eschewed oil paints in favor of interior alkyd cabinet paints which are low-VOC like Benjamin Moore Advance paint.

 - Should I spray my bathroom cabinets with a paint sprayer?